cmalbuquerque/zsh-shell-customization/README.md

 #### Changing Shell Background

-I used shell preferences to costumize shell background color and effects by changing the color opacity and blur to make a semi transparent effect.
+I used shell preferences to customize shell background color and effects by changing the color opacity and blur to make a semi transparent effect.